-Proposals will support and facilitate the deployment and adoption of the EU Digital Identity Wallet with the testing, community development and packaging of open-source solutions for the issuance and verification of electronic attestations and the provision of eIDAS trust services.
-The aim is to deliver a diversity of open-source digital solutions and services in accordance with the European digital rights and principles, empowering citizens with the freedom of choice from many secure digital identity solutions that are aligned with the EU regulations.
+Proposals will support and facilitate the deployment and adoption of the EU Digital Identity Wallet with the testing, community development and packaging of Open Source solutions for the issuance and verification of electronic attestations and the provision of eIDAS trust services.
+The aim is to deliver a diversity of Open Source digital solutions and services in accordance with the European digital rights and principles, empowering citizens with the freedom of choice from many secure digital identity solutions that are aligned with the EU regulations.
 Additionally, to foster and support enterprises to harness the benefits of the EUDI wallet and the eIDAS trust services.
-Examples may include the implementation of EUDI wallets for open-source operating systems, like Linux (for enterprise servers), cloud-based wallets, laptop-based wallets, open-source OS for mobile devices.
-Furthermore, technical solutions and services for secure and anonymous digital payments and money transfers between people, solutions for the implementation for attestation issuers and verifiers and the eIDAS trust services with a focus on the development of open-source stacks for issuers and relying parties (for issuing and verifying electronic attestations), especially as/for cloud services.
+Examples may include the implementation of EUDI wallets for Open Source operating systems, like Linux (for enterprise servers), cloud-based wallets, laptop-based wallets, Open Source Operating System for mobile devices.
+Furthermore, technical solutions and services for secure and anonymous digital payments and money transfers between people, solutions for the implementation for attestation issuers and verifiers and the eIDAS trust services with a focus on the development of Open Source stacks for issuers and relying parties (for issuing and verifying electronic attestations), especially as/for cloud services.
 When relevant, proposals may address the validation of physical documents, either IDs or other types of identity-related documents, such as breeder documents.